retrojetpacks/Useful-PhD-Code/README.md

 # Useful-PhD-Code
-A collction of python 2 modules that I wrote during my PhD, along with a few databases of observational protoplanet detections
+A collction of python 2 modules that I wrote during my PhD, along with observational data of protoplanet detections

 Obs data